Economy of Oman: Overview

 Oil was first discovered in the interior near Fahud in the western desert in 1964.
 Petroleum Development Oman (PDO) began production in August 1967.
 The Omani Government owns 60% of PDO, and foreign interests own 40% (Royal Dutch Shell owns 34%; the remaining 6% is owned by Compagnie Francaise des Petroles [Total] and Partex).
-In 1976, Oman's oil production rose to 366,000 barrels (58,000 m³) per day but declined gradually to about 285,000 barrels (45,000 m³) per day in late 1980 due to the depletion of recoverable reserves.
+In 1976, Oman's oil production rose to 366,000 barrels (58,000 m^{3}) per day (b/d) but declined gradually to about 285,000 barrels (45,000 m^{3}) per day in late 1980 due to the depletion of recoverable reserves.
 From 1981 to 1986, Oman compensated for declining oil prices, by increasing production levels to 600,000 b/d.
 With the collapse of oil prices in 1986, however, revenues dropped dramatically.
 Production was cut back temporarily in coordination with the Organization of Petroleum Exporting Countries (OPEC), and production levels again reached 600,000 b/d by mid-1987, which helped increase revenues.
 By mid-2000, production had climbed to more than 900,000 b/d where they remain.
-Natural gas reserves, which increasingly provide the fuel for power generation and desalination, stand at 18 trillion ft³ (510 km^{3}).
+Natural gas reserves, which increasingly provide the fuel for power generation and desalination, stand at 18 trillion ft^{3} (510 km^{3}).
 The Oman LNG processing plant located in Sur was opened in 2000, with production capacity of 6.6 million tons/YR, as well as unsubstantial gas liquids, including condensates.

 Oman's 10th five-year plan (2020–2025) is the first implementation plan of Vision 2040, and will focus its efforts towards achieving economic diversification.
 The plan for economic diversification aims to move Oman away from the oil-and-gas-based sources of income, and has earmarked five sectors that have high growth potential and economic returns.
 These are agriculture and fisheries, manufacturing, logistics and transport, energy and mining, and tourism.